General information

 Here you will find important semester dates (e.g. semester and lecture periods, holidays).

 The tuition fees for the entire programme are currently 6,000 €.
 In addition, students are required by law to pay a fee for general student services (the ‘Studierendenwerk’), entitling them to, for example, subsidised meals and other services.
-Further information can be found on the website of the student union.
+For the academic year 2024/25, this fee was 72 € per semester.
+Further information on the services of the Studierendenwerk can be found on their website (only partly available in English).

 Prerequisites